March 4 - 5, 2025 | Miami

 Closed Door Discussion (Limited Capacity)

-Creative Deal Sourcing: Uncovering Off-Market Opportunities
+Creative Deal Sourcing: Uncovering Off-Market Opportunities (IS Session)

 Everyone talks about “proprietary deal sourcing,” but what does it really mean?
 This chatham house discussion dives into tactics Independent Sponsors are using to creatively find off-market deals.
 Be prepared to share insightful stories and actionable strategies that go beyond the traditional approach to sourcing deals.